Krakor92/some-custom-dataviews/_views/jukebox/README.md

 I'm not going to develop here because each const variable's name and their comments inside `view.js` are enough to understand what they do and how to modify them.

-To look for them inside `view.js`, simply search for `//#region Settings`.
+To look for them inside `view.js`, simply search for `//#region Settings`, it should be right at the top of the file.
 The variables in this region are easily recognizable because they are all capitalized.

 > [!IMPORTANT]
-> It seems obvious, but still: As Obsidian only supports markdown files by default, you'll need to do theses changes inside another app
+> It seems obvious, but still: As Obsidian only supports the edition of markdown files by default, you'll need to do theses changes inside another app

 #### Local